 - 3.1 We are opposed to slavery and human trafficking.
-We will do what we can to combat such abuses in our business and in our supply chains. - 3.2 We have a meticulous recruitment and onboarding process which ensures all employees have the legal right to work in the UK. - 3.3 We will act ethically and with the highest standards of integrity, quality, probity, openness, and accountability in all our business operations and relationships. - 3.4 We will develop, implement, and enforce processes and controls that seek to ensure slavery and human trafficking is not taking place within our business nor in our supply chains. - 3.5 We will not knowingly deal with any business involved in slavery or human trafficking. - 3.6 We will only use reputable employment agencies and we will always verify the practices of any new agency before engaging staff from it.

-3.7 Employees are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
+We will do what we can to combat such abuse in our business and in our supply chains. - 3.2 We have a meticulous recruitment and onboarding process which ensures all employees have the legal right to work in the UK. - 3.3 We will act ethically and with the highest standards of integrity, quality, probity, openness, and accountability in all our business operations and relationships. - We will develop, implement, and enforce processes and controls that seek to ensure slavery and human trafficking is not taking place within our business nor in our supply chains, and have during the financial year undertaken a review of our suppliers who are subject to the Modern Slavery Requirements to ensure that where required they have published a Modern Slavery Statement. - 3.4 We will not knowingly deal with any business involved in slavery or human trafficking. - 3.5 We will only use reputable employment agencies and we will always verify the practices of any new agency before engaging with it. - 3.6 Employees are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
 Employees will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage utilising our whistle blowing policy.